 - The defendant failed to take steps to prevent harm, such as criminal background checks and screening

 - The perpetrator abused their position of authority and trust

 - The perpetrator acted as an agent or employee of the defendant

 - The defendant concealed reports of sexual abuse

 If you experienced sexual abuse as a youth in athletics and school sports, and wish to file suit as an adult, you have until the age of 48 under Texas’s revised statute of limitations.
 The bill, passed in 2019, extends the deadline for sexual assault survivors seeking legal reparations in civil court.
 Those who suffered sexual abuse in Texas now have 30 years from the time they turn 18 to bring a claim.

-When you are uncertain about liability in sexual abuse that took place in a youth sports organization, consult with an experienced personal injury lawyer at Crowe Arnold & Majors, LLP.
+When you are uncertain about liability in sexual abuse that took place in a youth sports organization, consult with an experienced sexual abuse attorney at Crowe Arnold & Majors, LLP.
 Our knowledgeable legal team can identify potential defendants and help you take action against both the perpetrator of the assault and the organizations that ignored or condoned the misconduct.
 We seek to achieve measurable change in the lives of young sexual abuse victims and know how to fight for maximum monetary compensation.

 Set up a free and confidential case evaluation today and let our compassionate attorneys assist you on your journey toward justice.